-The high primary level net enrollment and relatively high completion rates do not necessarily result in improved learning for children. demonstrating a problem with the quality of education being delivered.
+The high primary level net enrollment and relatively high completion rates do not necessarily indicate quality nor does participation in formal education guarantee that children learn.
 The quality of Cambodia's primary education was scored at 2.9 out of 7 by the World Economic Forum (114th out of 140 countries).
-This is further evidenced by the recent finding that only 30% of children aged 3-5 are developmentally on track in literacynumeracy.
-In a national EGRA (Early Grade Reading Assessment) in 2010, two-thirds of grade I students could not read a single familiar word, and almost half of grade 2 students similarly were unable to read any familiar words.
-A national grade 6 assessment in 2015 showed just 45.7% of students passing Khmer and 43.4% passing math.
-Poor literacy scores could be partially attributed to lack of access to reading materials as particularly rural areas remain print-poor.
-A new World Vision study found that only around 25% of schools have sufficient books and reading resources according to the MoEYS official standard which was set in 2011.
+16 And - just 30% of children aged 3-5 are developmentally on track in literacy-numeracy.
+17 In a national EGRA (Early Grade Reading Assessment) in 2010, twothirds of grade I students could not read a single familiar word, and almost half of grade 2 students similarly were unable to read any familiar words.
+18 A national grade 6 assessment in 2013 showed just 45.7% of students passing Khmer and 43.4% passing math.
+19 rural areas remain print-poor.
+A World Vision study in 2016 found that only around 25% of schools have sufficient books and reading resources according to the MoEYS standards set in 2011.